The University of Leeds International Concert Series returns to campus for the Summer Festival.

 Dom Pusey, a saxophonist with a wealth of musical genres under his belt and Ed Rice, a pianist working primarily in jazz and related styles, encapsulates the marriage between the bossa nova movement in Brazil and North American jazz musicians in this programme.

 Friday 8 July

 Morgana Warren-Jones, recent winner of the RNCM’s prestigious Frederic Cox Award for Singing competition leads this performance of romantic song repertoires with pianist Michael Davies.

 Alongside the live events, attendees will also be able to join a wealth of sessions, talks and workshops on career development in the music and performance industries on Monday 4 July.

 For the full line-up and to book your tickets, visit the Summer Festival 2022 website.

-For further details please contact the Press Office at firstname.lastname@example.org.
+For more information please contact the University of Leeds Press Office by email on email@example.com.